Book an appointment using SetMore

 In any family law case that affects the relationship that a parent has with one of their students, the school will need to be aware of any of your parental rights have been restricted or terminated outright.
 The rights that you have are likely to be assigned specifically in the order.
 If the order doesn’t state that you have a particular right, then it is difficult to argue that you actually do.

 For instance, most parents after a family law case will retain the right to attend school events for their child, speak to their child’s teacher(s) and access their educational records like progress reports and report cards.
-A big thing for many families is making sure that both parents are listed as emergency contacts for their child.
-Imagine your child breaking a bone at school and not being telephoned at work to let you know what has happened.
-This can be a major factor in why schools need to know the particular circumstances of each of their students.
+Ensuring that schools list both parents as emergency contacts for their child is crucial for many families.
+Imagine not receiving a call at work when your child breaks a bone at school.
+Schools must understand each student’s specific family situation to prevent such oversights.

-This can be especially important if your child is being considered for alternative learning environments, special education coursework or accelerated learning opportunities.
+This understanding becomes critical when schools consider students for alternative learning environments, special education, or accelerated courses.
 In some families, only one parent has the ability to make decisions whether or not to enroll their child in these type of courses.
 However, your family may not be in the same boat and school officials need to be aware of your particular circumstances so they don’t contribute to the violations of a court order.

 In many situations, you may find yourself as the only parent who has a role in interacting with your child's school when it comes to their grades, classes or picks up/drop off issues.

-Your child's other parent may play a role in their life but if it does not involve school-related matters the school may be completely unaware that there is another parent involved.
-If you are the only parent who is working with your child's school, then it is likely that they will be seeking only your approval on any of the issues that we have been discussing today.
+If your child’s other parent is involved in their life but not in school-related matters, the school might be completely unaware of their existence.
+When you are the only parent interacting with your child’s school, they will likely seek only your approval on the issues we discussed today.

 The best-case scenario for you and your child's other parent is to sign over power of attorney to the non-parent as soon as possible.
 The non-parent can provide that form to your child's school to keep in their records for future reference.